tamir-dingjan/adpy/README.md

 # adpy
-AnchorDock - but in Python
+AnchorDock - but in Python.

+Generated using spyder.